-Students in the MA in East European Studies choose one of six core disciplines as their area of specialization for the duration of their study program.
+Students in the MA in East European Studies choose one of five core disciplines as their area of specialization for the duration of their study program.
 They may also attend seminars from other disciplines.

 Teaching and research in this field encompasses 1) foundations of the history of Eastern and East-Central Europe, 2) development of the historico-cultural landscape of East-Central Europe under consideration of Poland’s specific historical and cultural context as well as 3) history of Russia and the Soviet Union.
 The course focusses on national constructivism and processes of nation building, multiethnicity and transcultural interrelatedness as well as contemporary social, political, economic and cultural projects in Eastern and East-Central Europe.
 Approaches from social and cultural history are central, with extensions from more recent research fields on the history of discourse, mentalities, images and media.

 Teaching covers indispensable historico-cultural knowledge and methodology from cultural and literary sciences necessary to understand Eastern Europe and the intended process of European convergence.
 These are also the foundations of successful intercultural communication.
 Individual regional and national cultural units as well as “Eastern Europe” as a historically dynamic and changing geo-cultural concept are the focus of the course.
 The analysis of aesthetic methods and art forms in the age of mass media is central to this.
 This is intended to generate awareness for the diversity of artistic practices as well as the variety of European historical and cultural patterns.